Griffin LaMarre

 Griffin LaMarre (born November 10, 1996) is an American ice sled hockey player.
 He was a member of the United States national team that won gold at the 2022 Winter Paralympics.

 Career

 LaMarre represented the United States at the 2022 Winter Paralympics and won a gold medal.
 He made his Paralympic debut on March 6, 2022, in the third period of a game against South Korea.
 He entered the game as a reserve goalie for Jen Lee and allowed one goal in 15 minutes.

+He represented the United States at the 2023 World Para Ice Hockey Championships and won a gold medal.
+He again represented the United States at the 2024 World Para Ice Hockey Championships and won a silver medal.